AkifCanSonmez/Type-1-Diabet-Monitoring/README.md

 - [EC2 Instance IP: 34.207.194.103](http://34.207.194.103)

 Please note that you will need to have the necessary credentials to access the instance.
 If you have any questions or issues accessing the program, feel free to contact me.

+## Video Description

+A video overview of the Type 1 Diabetes Monitoring program can be found [here](https://www.youtube.com/watch?v=35GE16QqubY).